Enrollment Changes and Financial Aid Eligibility

 Failure to Earn Credit

 If you fail to earn credit for any of your classes (receive grades of F, W, I and/or NC), federal regulations require the Financial Aid Office to assume you stopped attending your classes.
-In order to retain any of your financial aid, you must provide proof that you attended classes.
+To retain any of your financial aid, you must provide proof that you attended classes.

 This will result in you owing funds back to the university unless you can provide documentation of attendance past the 60% point of the term.